chung-leong/react-seq/README.md

 # React-seq ![ci](https://img.shields.io/github/actions/workflow/status/chung-leong/react-seq/node.js.yml?branch=main&label=Node.js%20CI&logo=github) ![nycrc config on GitHub](https://img.shields.io/nycrc/chung-leong/react-seq)

 React-seq is a light-weight library that helps you take full advantage of async functions and generators while developing React apps.
-It provides a set of hooks for managing processes that complete over time, such as loading of code and data.
+It provides a set of hooks for managing processes that require time to complete.
 It's designed for React 18 and above.

 ## Installation